The Complete Guide to Using Compression Correctly in Your Mixes

 As far as you think it sounds good, and you’re not audibly squashing the audio without a purpose.
 Memorize the material I’ve talked about in this guide to use compression to bring out the best of your instruments in the mix.

-If you want some additional ideas, here are ten different things you can do with compression to make your mixes better.
+If you want some additional ideas, here are ten different things you can do when you’re using compression to make your mixes better.

 - Tame Drums – If the drums are getting in your way, careful attack and release timing can tame some of those pesky transients to make for easier-sounding drums in the background.